ajgpitch/quantum-in_situ_opt/README.md

 [params-3qubit-chain-ising_equal-xy_ctrl-cNOT1-sens-nq3fet1e-2.ini](params-3qubit-chain-ising_equal-xy_ctrl-cNOT1-sens-nq3fet1e-2.ini) will run an automated search for the numerical accuracy threshold.
 This invloves many more pulse optimisations than they othe options and hence may take a long time to run on some systems.
 Again the `-p` option can be employed to use these parameters.

 Copies can be made of the parameter files and they can be selected using the `-p` option.

+The [optimize_CNOT.ipynb](optimize_CNOT.ipynb) notebook performs the same functions as the [qso-n_qubit-CNOT](qso-n_qubit-CNOT.py) script.
+It is in a [Jupyter notebook](jupyter.org) format.
+It does use parameter files, instead the object attributes are set directly in the notebook, and can be edited in there.